salihigde/go-openai-api-sample/Readme.md

 3. **Install Dependencies**:

-    If the project has any additional dependencies (e.g., Gorilla Mux), install them with:
+    The project uses Go modules for dependency management.
+Install all required dependencies with:

     ```bash
     go mod tidy